qaz027/Python_functional_bootdev/README.md

-# Python_functional_bootdev
-Functional programming exercises with Boot.dev
+This is exercises from the Functional Programming course on Boot.dev